Taldi: Commuters

 With the electrification of the railways, suburban traffic has grown tremendously since the 1960s.
 As of 2005-06, more than 1.7 million (17 lakhs) commuters use the Kolkata Suburban Railway system daily.
 After the partition of India, refugees from East Pakistan/ Bangladesh had a strong impact on the development of urban areas in the periphery of Kolkata.
 The new immigrants depended on Kolkata for their livelihood, thus increasing the number of commuters.
 Eastern Railway runs 1,272 EMU trains daily.

 Education

 Bankim Sardar College was established at Tangrakhali in 1955.

+Jibantala Rokeya Mahavidyalaya was established at Jibantala in 1985.

 Taldi Mohan Chand High School was established in 1949.
 It has facilities for teaching from class VI to XII.

 Taldi Surabala Sikshayatan for girls is a higher secondary school.

 Bahirsona Junior High School is a Bengali-medium coeducational institution established in 2010.
 It has facilities for teaching from class V to class VIII.

 Healthcare

-Ghutiari Sharif Block Primary Health Centre at Ghutiari Sharif, with 10 beds, is the major government medical facility in the Canning I CD block.
+Gourdaha Block Primary Health Centre at Ghutiari Sharif, with 100 beds, is the major government medical facility in the Canning I CD block.